Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 39 B is correct
 Internet Key exchange IKE, is used to set up security associations on each end of the tunnel.

+40 A is correct
+Port mirroring allows the traffic segment to be copied to the segment were the nips is installed.